Best USB microphones for streaming: Upgrade your stream with quality audio

 Image: Rob Schultz / IDG

-Whether you’re streaming games to Twitch, doing voiceovers for your YouTube videos, or just video chatting, your audience needs to hear you clearly.
-And unfortunately, microphones built into laptops, webcams, and even headsets just don’t compare in sound quality to a full-size microphone sitting close to your mouth.
+Whether you’re streaming games to Twitch, doing voiceovers for your YouTube videos, or just video chatting, your audience needs to be able to hear you clearly.
+If you’re still using microphones built into your laptop, webcam, or headset, it’s time to make an upgrade.
+These mics often produce weak audio and just don’t compare in sound quality to a proper full-size microphone.

-When selecting our picks for the best USB microphones, we look for models that offer easy setup, great quality, and a fair price, as well as flexibility with voice types and volumes.
-If you want to learn more about how to pick the best microphone for your particular needs, scroll down to our buyers’ guide below our recommendations.
+We’ve tested a lot of USB mics at PCWorld and have curated the mics that we’ve like the best below.
+When selecting our picks for the best USB microphones, we look for models that offer easy plug-and-play setup, great quality, and an affordable price.
+We also look for flexibility in audio settings that will work with different voice types and volumes.
+If you want to learn more about how to pick the best microphone for your particular needs, scroll down to our buyers’ guide below our recommendations, and check out our FAQ at the bottom for even more information.

 The Elgato Wave:3 packs in a lot of performance for a $160 USB microphone.
 Not only does it sound great out of the box, but it can be tuned further, too.
 You can also easily adjust the mic during streams, thanks to a capacitive mute button and a physical dial that controls mic gain, headphone volume, and crossfade (aka the balance of your mic versus PC volume when using connected headphones).